 Contact a Pittsburgh Personal Injury Lawyer to Discuss Your Car Accident Case in Pennsylvania

 Did you or a loved one sustain serious injuries due to a car accident in Pennsylvania?
 Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
 Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
 The skilled attorneys at The Law Office of Mark A. Smith represent clients injured because of car accidents in Greensburg, Pittsburgh, Homestead, and throughout Pennsylvania.
 Call 412-567-9598 or fill out our online contact form to schedule a free consultation about your case.
-We have an office conveniently located at 707 Grant Street Suite 3250 Pittsburgh, PA 15219.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.